Microbial-Ecology-Group/AMRplusplus/docs/Step_by_step_tutorial.md

 ## How did AMR++ know what parameters to run:

 AMR++ has default parameters that are listed in the `params.config` file.
 We can then either change the values in the file directly, or add those flags to the command you're using directly.
+Also, note that there are variables with a single dash "-" and others with two dashes "--".
+The single dashes are internal to nextflow and include parameters/flags/variables like "-profile" and "-resume".
+The profile flag will not change if you're using conda as instructed above, and the "-resume" flag can be added to commands when the initial run failed for some reason and you want to try picking up where it left off.
+Otherwise, the majority of important variables will be denoted by two dashes "--".
+We'll go over all the parameters used by AMR++ which we'll either change in the command or by modifying the `params.config` file.

+Nextflow prioritizes:
+1. whatever flags you include in the command
+2. The default paramaters in `params.config`
+3. Other variable calls within AMR++

-We'll practice that below.
+We'll practice changing various variables below.

-For now, let's look at the defaults:
+First, let's look at the defaults:
 ```bash
 less params.config
 ```

+For example, you can see which `--reads` are being analyzed by default and their location.
+We'll talk about each set of relevant variables as we go along.

 # AMR++ components